carwow/terraform-provider-hirefire/docs/resources/manager.md

 - `downscale_sensitivity` - The amount of threshold breaches to wait before scaling down.
 - `upscale_timeout` - The amount of minutes to wait before performing upscale operations.
 - `downscale_timeout` - The amount of minutes to wait before performing downscale operations.
+- `upscale_on_initial_job` - Ensures the availability of at least one Dyno when one or more jobs are enqueued, bypassing the initial maximum latency requirement.
+Default is `true`.

 ### Manager::Web::Logplex::Load
 - `last_minutes` - The load average over the last n minutes.
 Possible values are `1`, `5`, and `15`.